 d) If a registration shall be performed (e.g. network-requested re-registration), the substate shall be ATTEMPTING-REGISTRATION;

-e) If a PLMN reselection (according to 3GPP TS 23.122 [5]) is needed, the substate shall be PLMN-SEARCH;
+e) If a PLMN reselection (according to 3GPP TS 23.122 [5]) is needed, the substate shall be PLMN-SEARCH.
+If an SNPN reselection (according to 3GPP TS 23.122 [5]) is needed, the substate shall be SNPN-SEARCH